 – 1 in 4 workers strongly disagrees that their manager offers emotional support to help them cope with stress.

-– 1 in 3 employees say their managers believe work should be the top priority and comes before family life, and around a third of workers say their company believes the perfect worker would be available around-the-clock.
+– 1 in 3 employees say their managers believe work should be the top priority and come before family life, and around a third of workers say their company believes the perfect worker would be available around the clock.

 Even though stress occasionally serves as a motivator, negative stress can have detrimental effects on the worker and the business.
 Stress can harm productivity, employee health, and worker retention.

 These statistics show how seriously workplace stress can affect both organizations and individuals:

 #15.
 63% of United States employees are ready to leave their jobs because of stress, while 16% of employees have already left a previous job because of stress.

 #16.
 US companies lose up to $300 billion annually as a result of stress in the workplace.